Wonder how to plan a trip to Japan? If you don’t know where to start, or how to plan a trip to Japan, you have come to the right place.

 The best period to admire the amazing Koyo colors depends on the weather conditions and the location.
 Japan is fairly big and the peak period differs significantly between the different regions.

-The website of the Japanese government has an Autumn leaves guide.
+Japan’s official tourism website has an Autumn leaves guide.
 You can track the Koyo predictions just like you can track the cherry blossoms.

 Autumn temperatures start around 26 degrees Celcius.
 When you visit Japan in October, you’ll normally still be able to enjoy pleasant temperatures that exceed 20 degrees Celsius.
 During the month of November, the temperature drops below 20 degrees Celcius to 15 degrees Celcius.